TeamAttain/epa-prototype/Readme.md

 * New ideas proposed for instead showing user the percentage of activity time they log within each AQI category - instead of indoor/outdoor classification as this does not tend to differ significantly
 * Due to holiday vacation time, it is determined that Android has approximately 3 working days until deadline
 * Decision is made to stay the course for development, but iterate new ideas through the design process

+*12/21/15 | Week of Chirstmas - Development, Design Iteration**
+* Styling for web front-end
+* API completion
+* Beginning API integration on Android
+* New ideas are explored in sketches and designs that can be submitted with development work

 **12/29/15 | System testing and Prototype Retrospective**
 * End-to-end testing conducted